Environment settings

 If the analysis mask is a raster, all cells that have a value will define the mask.
 Cells in a mask raster that are NoData are considered to be outside the mask and will be NoData in the analysis result layer.

-If the analysis mask is a feature layer, it will be internally converted to a raster when the tool is run.
+If the analysis mask is a feature layer, it will be internally converted to a raster when the analysis is run.
 For this reason, ensure that Cell size and Snap raster are set appropriately for your analysis.

 Resampling method

 Resampling method specifies how to interpolate pixel values when transforming your raster dataset.
-This environment is used for raster tools when the input and output do not line up, when the pixel size changes, when the data is shifted, or a combination of these situations.
+This environment is used for raster analysis when the input and output do not line up, when the pixel size changes, when the data is shifted, or a combination of these situations.
 The following options are available: